agile-ts/documentation/docs/packages/core/features/collection/selector/Introduction.md

 ## 🔨 Use case
-We might use the Selector to select the current logged-in User from a User Collection.
+For instance, we can use a Selector to select the current logged-in User from a User Collection.
 ```ts
 const CURRENT_USER = USERS.select(/* current logged-in userId */);
 ```
-And if the user logs out and a new user logs in, we can simply change the `primaryKey`, the Selector represents.
+If the currently logged-in user logs out and logs in with another user, we can easily update the `Item` (User) that the Selector represents.
 ```ts
 CURRENT_USER.select(/* another userId */);
 ```